 The Kanban Board's columns are determined based on a Rally field.
 You can use Schedule State, but most Kanban teams will want to use a custom field to define customized columns.
 You can use different values for different projects (teams).

-As a workspace administrator, create a custom field of type Dropdown in Rally with a Name and Display Name of your choosing (such as KanbanState).
+As a workspace admin, create a custom field of type Dropdown in Rally with a Name and Display Name of your choosing (such as KanbanState).
 Spaces are allowed in the Name and Display Name, but special characters are not supported.
 Add values to the custom drop-down for each Kanban state.
 For example, Prioritized, Ready, In Dev, Released, and so on.

 Select the custom field you've created from the Group By drop-down.
 A table will display below the field.